The environment and host haloes of the brightest z~6 Lyman-break galaxies: Discussion

 This formalism has all the properties one would expect from cosmic variance.
 Cosmic variance is higher when sources are more clustered (further away from uniform).
 Cosmic variance becomes lower as the size of the field increases, as the correlation function is sampling larger scales, where the function has a lower value, a consequence of the fact that a larger range of environments are being probed.
 A more subtle effect is that cosmic variance also varies with field shape, as well as size.
 The average length scale probed for a circle is a lot smaller than for a long thin rectangle of the same area (for example), corresponding to a higher average correlation function value, and greater cosmic variance.
 This can be interpreted (as described in \citealp{Trenti2008}) as a consequence of the fact that a more compact field geometry is predominantly sampling the same environment, be it an over- or under-density.
 However a long thin geometry is sampling from a large range of environments, and overdensities and underdensities are more likely to cancel out.
 The formalism for describing cosmic variance here also works when the field is disconnected.
 If the `field' is actually two disconnected subfields separated by a vast distance in the sky, when calculating the average of the correlation function over this field, half the time the two points will be in different sub-fields, and the value of the correlation function on this scale will be effectively zero.
 This halves the value of $\bar{\omega}(A)$, effectively reducing cosmic variance contribution by a factor of $\sqrt{2}$ as completely different regions of the Universe are being probed.

-Table \ref{table:summary} summarises our results when applied to the UltraVISTA and UDS fields for our $z\sim6$ samples (using our best fit pure bias model).
-The most important columns to compare are the $N_{a}$ (the actual number of galaxies in the field), $N_{e}$ (the expected number there would be if both fields had the average density) and $\sigma_{total}$ the standard deviation on counts including Poisson and cosmic variance implied by our clustering measurements.
-In both cases, the observed number of galaxies in each field is approximately a 1.5$\sigma$ deviation from the model value (as noted in \citealp{Bowler2014}, they are the most over- and under-dense respectively of the five CANDELS fields).
-Thus at these redshifts, both UltraVISTA and UDS appear to be moderate, but not unreasonable, over and under-densities respectively.
+Table \ref{table:summary} summarises our results when applied to the UltraVISTA and UDS fields for our $z\sim6$ samples (using our best fit pure bias model, Model E).
+The most important columns to compare are the $\rho_{a}$ (the actual surface density of galaxies in the field), $\rho_{e}$ (the expected surface density there would be if both fields had the average density) and $\sigma_{total}$ the standard deviation on the surface density measurement including the Poisson and cosmic variance implied by our clustering measurements.
+The observed over/under-densities of galaxies in the UltraVISTA and UDS fields are 1.75-$\sigma$ and 1.5-$\sigma$ deviations from the model value respectively.
+For comparison, a straightforwards estimation of $\sigma_{Total}$ using the conventional expression for the standard deviation would suggest $\sigma_{Total}\approx57$deg$^{-2}$ for the individual sub-fields, substantially higher than our quoted values.
+This suggests either that our estimates of the cosmic variance in Table \ref{table:summary} are underestimates, or that our fields are extreme over/under-densities.
+As noted in \citealp{Bowler2014}, they are the most over- and under-dense respectively of the five CANDELS fields, which lends support to the latter interpretation - the observed densities appear to be unusual/extreme over/under-densities.
+For reference, the comoving number density of Model A (see table \ref{table:summary_of_abundance_matching}) would correspond to a source surface density of $\sim169$ deg$^{-2}$ when including duty cycle.
+To summarise, at these redshifts, both UltraVISTA and UDS appear to be moderate, but not unreasonable, over and under-densities respectively.
+Future work will seek to also better understand a) the cosmic variance uncertainty on our clustering measurements (imperfectly accounted for by our bootstrap-object approach) alongside the cosmic variance on the number counts, and b) the impact of cosmic variance on inferred HOD parameters by modelling the measurements separately in each of the VIDEO fields.